EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 ---
 layout: post
-title: "KQL Detection of the Week: Detecting Spring Boot Heapdump Theft When the Exfiltration Is a GET Request"
+title: "KQL Detection of the Week: A Heap of Trouble - Detecting Spring Boot Heapdump Theft When the Exfiltration Is a GET Request"
 subtitle: "Threat intelligence translated into detection engineering action."
 date: 2026-08-03
 author: DevSecOpsDad